112 (Januvia 50 mg)

 Pill imprint 112 has been identified as Januvia 50 mg.

 Januvia is used in the treatment of diabetes, type 2 and belongs to the drug class dipeptidyl peptidase 4 inhibitors.
 There is no proven risk in humans during pregnancy.
-Januvia 50 mg is not subject to the Controlled Substances Act.
+Januvia 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: